ehForwarderBot/efb-qq-slave/doc/CoolQ_en-US.rst

 * Q - What are the features that haven't been implemented？

-  A - Friend Request，Group Request，Some kinds of messages(like siganture messages)，receiving/sending audio
+  A - Friend Request, Group Request, Some kinds of messages(like siganture messages), receiving/sending audio